lookinlab/adonis-recaptcha2/README.md

 }
 ```

-- Add a variables to `.env` file of project:
+- Add a variables to `.env` file of project.
 ```txt
 ...